adegerard/chaiNNer_extra_nodes/README.md

 - The input folder must already contains images
 - There is neither "progress bar" nor estimated time (ETA). _The only way to see if it works is to look at the size of the output video file which is refreshed every minute_
 - If something wrong happens, it stops and displays an error message
-- Some options will be hidden for codecs other than x264/x265 because they are useless. _not tested_

 #### Motivation
 Create a video from images stored in a directory.